-1. The name of the Fellowship shall be the Drug Houses of Australia Research Fellowship.
+1. The name of the Fellowship shall be the Drug Houses of Australian Research Fellowship.

-The field of research shall be experimental pharmacology.
+2. The field of research shall be experimental pharma-

-3. The Fellowship shall be tenable for two years in the first instance at a salary up to £700 per annum.
+cology.

-4. The Fellowship shall be awarded by the Senate upon the recommendation of the Faculty of Medicine.
+3. The Fellowship shall be tenable for two years in the first instance at a salary of up to £700 per annum.

-The company shall receive at the end of each academic year for submission to the directors a concise report of the work done.
+- 4. The Fellowship shall be awarded by the Senate upon the recommendation of the Faculty of Medicine. - The company shall receive at the end of each academic year for submission to the directors a concise report of the work done.